 - I will take the initiative to outline clear objectives and expectations for my team members at the onset of each project.

-- I will actively solicit feedback from my colleagues and adapt my leadership style to accommodate their individual strengths and preferences.
+- I will actively request feedback from my colleagues and adapt my leadership style to accommodate their individual strengths and preferences.

 - I will involve my team members in the decision-making process whenever feasible and provide regular updates on project progress and milestones.